Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Introduction

-In our initial work~(\cite{valderrama2022tapir}), we laid the foundation for studying surgical scenes across multiple levels of granularity in both the temporal and spatial dimensions.
-The empirical framework presented herein models surgical procedures as a hierarchy of semantic tasks encompassing long-term video-level tasks, such as phase and step recognition, and short-term spatio-temporal tasks, including instrument and atomic visual action localization.
-We base our modeling on the Atomic Visual Actions (AVA) formulation in \cite{AVA_2018} and the activity understanding theory of \cite{barker1954midwest}.
-The latter presents a hierarchical comprehension of activity, where the finest expressions of activity are the atomic interactions and movements performed by the main acting agents of a scene, and the highest comprehension level of activity corresponds to the development of complex and general objectives.
-Our work adapts these concepts into surgical workflow analysis.
-Long-term recognition of phases and steps corresponds to a higher-level understanding of sequences of necessary goals in surgical reasoning.
-In contrast, short-term tasks of identifying instruments and their atomic actions are akin to the lower-level notion of atomic movements done by an acting agent.

-Thus, the rationale behind our framework hinges on a stratification of surgical analysis tasks where the apex is the recognition of surgical phases, representing the highest and most general level of understanding.
-These phases can be further decomposed into detailed steps, a more fine-grained level of reasoning.
-Each step involves the utilization of particular surgical instruments, which perform specific atomic actions.
-We introduce surgical atomic actions as our framework's lowest and most fine-grained level of understanding, which provides a practical way of studying surgical activities and allows the further reconstruction of the activity hierarchy~(\cite{AVA_2018}).
-By breaking down the procedure into these distinct yet interconnected levels, we emphasize the importance of understanding the individual components and their collective dynamics.
-Such analysis is crucial for a holistic understanding of the surgical scene, capturing the essence of both the macro and micro-elements of surgeries.
+In our initial work~(\cite{valderrama2022tapir}), we laid the foundation for studying surgical scenes across multiple temporal and spatial granularities by modeling surgical procedures as a hierarchy of long-term video-level tasks, such as phase and step recognition, and short-term spatio-temporal tasks including instrument and atomic visual action localization.
+We base our modeling on the Atomic Visual Actions formulation in \cite{AVA_2018} and the activity theory of \cite{barker1954midwest}, which define activity as a hierarchy starting from its finest expression as atomic interactions performed by acting agents, to the broader development of complex objectives.
+Our work adapts these concepts into surgical workflow analysis with a stratification of semantic tasks where surgical phase recognition represents the most general level of understanding.
+These phases can be further decomposed into finer-grained steps, where each step involves performing specific atomic actions that require using particular surgical instruments.
+We introduced surgical atomic actions as a spatially localized approach to surgical action recognition and the finest temporal modeling of surgical activities.
+We portray this hierarchical structure in Figure~\ref{fig:hierarchy}.
+By breaking down the procedure into these distinct yet interconnected levels, we emphasize the importance of understanding the individual components and their collective dynamics, capturing the essence of both the macro and micro-elements of surgeries.